 Vision insurance could help you cut costs of routine vision care or prescription eyewear.
 We’ll explain some of the basics of vision insurance: what it might cover, how much it could cost and how to get coverage yourself.

 There’s no single set amount for the cost of vision insurance.
 Premiums, co-pays and options for coverage may vary based on the insurance company, the amount of benefits provided by the vision plan, your age and where you live.
 For more information on prices for vision insurance, check out our article on how much vision insurance costs.
-The Humana Vision* plan includes benefits that could save you money on routine eye care services and prescription eyeglasses or contacts.

 Annual eye exams